ExeterCodeClub/Support/codeclubcontract.md

 ### Connor Pettitt
 #### 27-11-2017

 **Abstract**: An format proposal for the second academic session for Code Club Beginners and Improvers.
+Feel free to add your own points and sections.
+If any of the points below seem too abstract or adult oriented, you can edit the document in github to try to frame the point differently, or add a comment at the end of the line (no changes will be lost, the document can always be reverted).

 ## Beginners Outline